Go Back Email Link

 • Sift the puehu parāoa (flour) directly in to the hot mixture.
 Give it a really good stir and set it back on to low to medium heat.

 • Cook the mixture for 3 minutes as you continue to stir.
 You will notice a light film of mixture forming on the bottom of the pot - that is what we want.
-Tip it in to a large bowl.

 • Push the mixture up the sides of the bowl and leave to cool for 10 minutes.
-As it cools, add the hēki (eggs) to another bowl and whip well.
+This helps it cool faster.

-• Slowly add the hēki (eggs) in to the mixture a quarter at a time, mixing well after each addition.
 Mix it until a smooth paste forms.
-Keep adding the hēki (egg) and mixing it until a V shape forms when you pull the spatula out of the mix.
+Keep adding the hēki (egg) and mixing it until it holds a V shape when you pull the spoon out of the mixture.
+(Refer to the video for a visual guide).

-• Add the prepared mixture to a piping bag with a small round nozzle.
-Pipe around 12 choux buns on to each tray.
-If you don't have a piping bag you can add the mixture with a teaspoon.
+If you don't have a piping bag, add the mixture with a teaspoon.
 Make sure there is plenty of room for the buns to grow.

 • Bake them for 20 minutes.
 Then open the oven and stab through both sides of each bun with a knife.
 This releases steam and helps them go crisp.